 Your daughter is entering adolescence — the age of idealism.
-But Fran took her toll.
-Because the main symbol of Fran’s power was to leave you in darkness, it is the darkness that most reminds your daughter of her loss.
+But the hurricane took its toll.
+Because the main symbol of the hurricane’s power was to leave you in darkness, it is the darkness that most reminds your daughter of her loss.

 The best thing you can do to help your daughter through this difficult time is to help her express her current feelings.
 While the deep feelings of young children can often be drawn out through story-telling and drawing, most adolescents’ deep feelings can be drawn out through literature.
 The most easily accessible form of literature in our culture is the movie.
-One current film that deals with this issue is “Phenomenon”.
-You might consider taking your daughter on a date to the movie.
-Afterwards go to a coffee house that encourages its patrons to linger and talk.
-Ask questions about how she felt watching the movie, listen to her fears, and help her work through her doubts.
-During this time share your own feelings as well, especially if you were also touched by the movie.
+One film that deals with this issue is “Phenomenon”.
+You might consider taking your daughter on a streaming-date-to-the-movie.
+Afterward, ask questions about how she felt watching the movie, listen to her fears, and help her work through her doubts.
+During this time, share your own feelings as well, especially if you were also touched by the movie.
 (I’ve personally seen it twice and I rarely have time for movies these days.
 I will warn you, it may require several tissues!)
 Be careful not to try to “fix” your daughter’s fears.
 They are very real and she needs to face them.

 You might also want to consider staying up with her one night (especially if it is not a work or school night).
 Turn out the lights as you normally would at bedtime, and light candles as I’m sure you did during the hurricane.
 Get a big cuddly comforter and curl up together under it.
 Make sure she feels safe in the very same atmosphere she experienced during the hurricane.
 Ask her how she feels.
 Without passing judgment on her feelings — not asking her to change them in any way — begin talking about all the things she dreams of one day doing.
 Encourage her to dream big!
-Her dreams may start as high school cheer leader.
-Ask her what that would be like; what she would enjoy most about it.
+Ask her what it would be like to accomplish her dreams; what she would enjoy most about it.
 She may dream of college and grad school or trips around the world or marriage and motherhood or all of the above.
 Whatever her dreams, encourage her (they will change over time, so you don’t need to worry if she dreams of riding a Harley across the country with the Hell’s Angels!).
 Don’t worry about being directed — just let the conversation flow.
-When you are done, ask her if she might like to write down some of her dreams, or tape record them, or video them.
-Maybe you could take a still picture of the two of you cuddled under the comforter (aren’t cameras with timers wonderful?) so she could remember this night and all her dreams.
+When you are done, ask her if she might like to write down some of her dreams, or record them, or video them.
+Maybe you could take a still picture of the two of you cuddled under the comforter so she could remember this night and all her dreams.

-If this problem doesn’t resolve within a few months, it will be important to have your daughter evaluated by a professional skilled in sleep disorders.
-He or she can lead your daughter through behavioral programs that can be helpful in her situation.
+If stress-related insomnia doesn’t resolve within a few months, it will be important to have your daughter evaluated by a professional skilled in sleep disorders.
+They can lead your daughter through behavioral programs that can be helpful in her situation.
 These include relaxation techniques, meditation, guided imagery, biofeedback, systematic sleep restriction, and bright light therapy.
 All of these techniques should be done in conjunction with an expert in sleep.
 While it is tempting to jump right in and fix the sleep problems your daughter is having, if you don’t deal with the underlying issues first, you will be missing out on a golden opportunity to help her grow.
 Times like this are trying for parents.
 We don’t want our children to experience pain, much less to help them embrace pain.
-But what an honor it is to be able to help our children face the truly difficult issues of life, and grow into mature, well adjusted adults.
+But what an honor it is to be able to help our children face the truly difficult issues of life, and grow into mature, well-adjusted adults.